MEUIIOT/moxaiiot-uc2100-qbee-io/README.md

 # How to deploy software from Git repository to Moxa UC-2100 using CI/CD pipeline

 ## Prequisites:
-1- Device is connected to Qbee Account
+ - UC-2100 or any other UC series embedded computer
-2- Github account
+ - Device is registered and connected to Qbee Account
-3- UC-2100 or any other UC series embedded computer
+ - Must have Github account

 ### 1) Create qbee account
 How to create see here: https://www.app.qbee.io/#/register?regtype=trial